omkarcloud/botasaurus/advanced.md

 By default, the task name shown on the `output` page is generated based on the task id.
 ![](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/task-name.png)

-However, you can use `get_task_name` to generate a custom task name based on your input data.
+However, you can use `get_task_name` to generate a custom task name based on your input data as follows:
 ```python
 from botasaurus_server.server import Server